Accio/accio.github.io/_pages/outreach.md

 Furthermore, I give talks to informatics apprentices and high-school students to introduce them computational biology and applied mathematics and informatics in drug discovery.
-I also help organising internships.
+I also give Carpentry courses as a certificated Instructor and help organising internships.

 References of supervised students and postdoc researchers are available upon request.